reactjs/react-a11y/docs/rules/aria-unsupported-elements.md

 // no problem when the reserved element is not given an illegal prop
 <meta/>

-// no problem when an illegal props is given to a non-reserved elemeent
+// no problem when an illegal props is given to a non-reserved element
 <div aria-hidden="true"></div>
 ```